-We do not control the commercialization of TRELEGY ELLIPTA and we do not control TRC; accordingly the amount of royalties we receive will depend, among other factors, on GSK's ability to further commercialize TRELEGY ELLIPTA and TRC's decisions concerning use of cash in accordance with the TRC LLC Agreement.
+We do not control the commercialization of TRELEGY and we do not control TRC; accordingly the amount of royalties we receive will depend, among other factors, on GSK's ability to further commercialize TRELEGY and TRC's decisions concerning use of cash in accordance with the TRC LLC Agreement.

-We only receive revenues from TRELEGY ELLIPTA based on the amount of sales of this product by GSK in the form of our economic interest in the royalties paid by GSK to TRC, which is managed by Innoviva.
+We only receive revenues from TRELEGY based on the amount of sales of this product by GSK in the form of our economic interest in the royalties paid by GSK to TRC, which is managed by Innoviva.
 There are no required minimum future payments associated with the product and any royalties we receive will depend on GSK's ability to commercialize the product, the future payments, if any, made by GSK under the strategic alliance agreement and under the portion of the collaboration agreement assigned to TRC, TRC's expenses, and the amount of cash, if any, expected to be used by TRC pursuant to the TRC LLC Agreement.
-Following our recent arbitration with Innoviva concerning its withholding of certain royalty distributions to the TRC members, the arbitrator ruled that in the future if Innoviva desires to invest TRC funds in any initiatives that require the consent of GSK under the collaboration agreement, Innoviva must first obtain the consent of GSK.
+Following our 2019 arbitration with Innoviva concerning its withholding of certain royalty distributions to the TRC members, the arbitrator ruled, among other things, that in the future if Innoviva desires to invest TRC funds in any initiatives that require the consent of GSK under the collaboration agreement, Innoviva must first obtain the consent of GSK.
 The timeframe for seeking GSK's consent for these initiatives and the associated dates by which GSK's consent must be received means that royalty distributions could be delayed for several quarters (if GSK ultimately does not consent) or perhaps not made at all until the completion of the initiatives (to the extent that GSK does consent and agrees with TRC that TRC funding will be used for such initiatives).
 This involves a number of risks and uncertainties, including:

-- any future withholding by Innoviva or TRC of royalty distributions; - GSK's ability to have an adequate supply of their respective product; - ongoing compliance by GSK or its suppliers with the FDA's current Good Manufacturing Practice; - compliance with other applicable FDA and other regulatory requirements in the US or other foreign jurisdictions, including those described elsewhere in this report; - competition, whether from current competitors or new products developed by others in the future; - · claims relating to intellectual property; - any future disruptions in GSK's business which would affect its ability to commercialize the product, including, disruptions due to the COVID-19 pandemic; - the ability of TRELEGY ELLIPTA to achieve wider acceptance among physicians, patients, third-party payors, or the medical community in general; - the amount of cash associated with any additional future TRELEGY ELLIPTA commercialization initiatives that Innoviva proposes to GSK for TRC to pursue, the time it may take to present those initiatives to GSK for approval and the time it takes for GSK to consent or not consent; - · global economic conditions; and - any of the other risks relating to commercialization of products described elsewhere in this section.
+- any future withholding by Innoviva or TRC of royalty distributions; - GSK's ability to have an adequate supply of their respective product; - ongoing compliance by GSK or its suppliers with the FDA's current Good Manufacturing Practice; - compliance with other applicable FDA and other regulatory requirements in the US or other foreign jurisdictions, including those described elsewhere in this report; - competition, whether from current competitors or new products developed by others in the future; - · claims relating to intellectual property; - any future disruptions in GSK's business which would affect its ability to commercialize the product, including, disruptions due to the COVID-19 pandemic; - the ability of TRELEGY to achieve wider acceptance among physicians, patients, third-party payors, or the medical community in general; - the amount of cash associated with any additional future TRELEGY commercialization initiatives that Innoviva proposes to GSK for TRC to pursue, the time it may take to present those initiatives to GSK for approval and the time it takes for GSK to consent or not consent; - global economic conditions; - · decisions made by Innoviva, as TRC's manager, regarding the timing and amount of distributions; - the resolution of any disputes between Innoviva and TRC, on the one hand, and us, on the other, regarding the timing of distributions, the amount of distributions, and the proper business activities of TRC, including the current dispute with Innoviva and TRC described below; and - any of the other risks relating to commercialization of products described elsewhere in this section.

-These risks and uncertainties could materially impact the amount and timing of future royalties or other revenues we may receive from sales of TRELEGY ELLIPTA, which could have a material adverse effect on our future revenues, other financial results and our financial position and cause the price of our securities to fall.
+These risks and uncertainties could materially impact the amount and timing of future royalties or other revenues we may receive from sales of TRELEGY, which could have a material adverse effect on our future revenues, other financial results and our financial position and cause the price of our securities to fall.